 In big cities across Canada, the leaders of the Low Carbon Cities Canada (LC3) network and its founders are finding new ways to address climate change by breaking down barriers to implement and scale up low carbon solutions, and to support their cities in reaching their climate change targets.

 Municipalities are at the leading edge of developing and implementing climate change solutions to reduce greenhouse gases, build resilient communities, improve the quality of life of their citizens, and much more.
-Each LC3 Centre will focus on addressing the unique needs of their local communities, such as:
+Each LC3 Centre focuses on addressing the unique needs of their local communities, such as:

-In this article series, we focus on getting to know the pioneers of the LC3 network.
+In this article series, we focus on getting to know the leaders of the LC3 network.

 Read on to learn how they have supported the vision and inception of the LC3 network, are finding new ways to address climate change in big cities, and get a glimpse of their plans to support Canada as we strive to reach our 2030 and 2050 climate targets.